OriAshkenazi/BestFork/README.md

 python get_forks.py
 ```

-## Why GitForkFinder?
+## Why BestFork?

 ### Recruitment of Quality Developers

 One of the main challenges in open-source development is identifying developers who can contribute meaningfully to a project.
-GitForkFinder helps maintainers:
+BestFork helps maintainers:

 1. **Identify Top Contributors**: Sort developers based on their activity and the magnitude of their contributions to their forks.
 2. **Engage Potential Contributors**: Use the provided contact information to reach out to potential contributors.